UgCS Photogrammetry tool for UAV Land Survey Missions

 UgCS Photogrammetry tool has the option to define route tracing method according to altitude - with constant altitude above ground (AGL) or above mean sea level (AMSL).

-Please refer to your UAV data processing software requirements which altitude tracking method it recommends.
+Please refer to your UAV data processing software requirements to see the recommended altitude tracking method.

-UgCS Team's experience shows that the choice of altitude type depends on the desired result - for the orthophoto map (standard aerial land survey output format) it is better to choose AGL to ensure constant GSD for the entire map.
-If you want to produce DEM or 3D reconstruction, use AMSL to provide the data processing software with more data to correctly determine ground elevation by photos and obtain a higher quality output.
+UgCS team's experience shows that the choice of altitude type depends on the desired output.
+For orthophoto map (standard aerial land survey output format), it is better to choose AGL to ensure constant GSD for the entire map.
+For DEM or 3D reconstruction, use AMSL to provide the data processing software with more data in order to correctly determine ground elevation by photos and obtain an output of higher quality.